Fung Kat Heung

 Fung Kat Heung (逢吉鄉) is a village in the Kam Tin area of Yuen Long District, Hong Kong.

 Administration

 Fung Kat Heung is a recognized village under the New Territories Small House Policy.

 Location

-Fung Kat Heung located near Au Tau on Old Castle Peak Road.
+Fung Kat Heung is located near Au Tau on Old Castle Peak Road.
 It is east of the Kam Tin River and north of Sha Po Tsuen, at the foot of the Kai Kung Leng mountain range of Lam Tsuen Country Park.

 Connection with Shen Hongying

 Fung Kat Heung is the ancestral village of the Shum (沈 (Shěn)) clan descendants of Shen Hongying (also transliterated as Shum Hung-ying) (1871–1938), who was a Chinese general in the Old Guangxi Clique during the Republic of China (1912–1949).
 Following his defeat in the Guangdong–Guangxi War, in 1926, Shen Hongying retired to this location and named the village Fung Kat (逢吉), to represent that all bad luck turns into good luck.